zeper-eng/Learning/README.md

 Pehaps some mysql stuff to pull in datasets although it's hard to really implement SQL without using a proper database connection via stuff like microsoft azure.

 ## Algorithms
-I plan on continuing implementing mostly GLM's for the purpose of growing my clinical research relevant skillset but, will also try out things like K-means and SVD PCA.
+I plan on continuing implementing mostly GLMs for the purpose of growing my clinical research relevant skillset but, will also try out things like K-means and SVD PCA.

 In the near future:

 - poisson regression
-- Kmeans
+- k-means
 - PCA